(Cofounder & Creative Director)

 Dylan is a 2015 graduate of Hickory High School where he received his IB diploma and was involved in various projects around Catawba County, including achieving the rank of Eagle Scout.
 During his time in Hickory, he served as president of the choir, captain of the show choir, and varsity statistician for the men’s and women’s state championship basketball teams.
 He also played an instrumental role in bringing back drama to Hickory High by choreographing and participating in the school’s musicals.
 Dylan is a 2018 Innovative Artists Grant Recipient from the United Arts Council of Catawba County.

-Jordan works as a community organizer, freelance writer, brand developer, web designer and manager, stage technician and production assistant, occasional actor, and as a general jack-of-all-trades.
-His poetry has appeared in Rat's Ass Review, The Ekphrastic Review, Kakalak 2017, Poetry in Plain Sight, and others.
-His first chapbook, Impossible Angles, was published in September 2017.
+Jordan works as a community organizer and facilitator, freelance writer, brand developer, web designer and manager, stage technician and production assistant, occasional actor, and as a general jack-of-all-trades.
+His poetry has appeared or is forthcoming in Wizards in Space Literary Magazine, Rat's Ass Review, The Ekphrastic Review, Kakalak 2017, Poetry in Plain Sight, and others.
+His first chapbook of poetry, Impossible Angles, was published in September 2017.
 His acting credits include but are not limited to The Complete Works of William Shakespeare (Abridged) (Adam Long), The Good Doctor (Ivan & Young Anton), Picasso at the Lapin Agile (Elvis), The Princess Bride (Wesley), and The Hobbit (Bilbo Baggins), as well as the first-ever stage-adaptation of Cynthia Lord's children's novel, Rules.
 Jordan has provided technical assistance, direction, and management for hundreds of clients and events in venues that seat up to 1,400 people.